Your Skin Barrier: What It Is and How to Support It

 Key takeaways

-If you have eczema or psoriasis, you've probably heard the phrase "skin barrier" more than once.
-But what does it actually mean — and why does it matter so much to how your skin feels day to day?
+If you have eczema or psoriasis, you have probably heard the phrase "skin barrier" more than once.
+But what does it actually mean, and why does it matter so much to how your skin feels day to day?

-Your skin barrier is the outermost layer of your skin — think of it like a protective shield.
-When it's working well, it holds moisture in and keeps irritants out.
-When it's weakened, your skin can feel dry, sensitive, or reactive, and flares can happen more easily.
-The good news?
-Simple, consistent habits can make a real difference.
+Your skin barrier is the outermost layer of your skin.
+Think of it like a protective shield.
+When it is working well, it holds moisture in and keeps irritants out.
+When it is weakened, your skin feels dry, sensitive, or reactive, and flares happen more easily.
+Simple, consistent habits make a real difference.

 Building Your Daily Foundation

 A gentle daily routine is one of the most effective things you can do to support your skin.
-Here's what that can look like:
+Here is what that looks like:

-• Your environment — A cool-mist humidifier can help add moisture to the air, especially while you sleep.
-It's a small change that may help your skin stay more comfortable around the clock.
+• Your environment.
+A cool-mist humidifier adds moisture to the air, especially while you sleep.
+It is a small change that may help your skin stay more comfortable around the clock.

-• Bathing — Short, lukewarm showers or baths — daily or every other day — tend to work best.
+• Bathing.
+Short, lukewarm showers or baths, daily or every other day, tend to work best.
 Use a mild, fragrance-free cleanser.
-Skip the loofah, washcloth, and any exfoliating products, as these can wear down your skin barrier.
+Skip the loofah, washcloth, and any exfoliating products, as these wear down your skin barrier.

-• Drying off — Gently pat your skin dry with a soft towel.
-Rubbing can cause irritation, so take your time and be gentle with your skin.
+• Drying off.
+Gently pat your skin dry with a soft towel.
+Rubbing causes irritation, so take your time and be gentle.

-• Moisturizing — Apply your moisturizer while your skin is still slightly damp — ideally within 3 minutes of stepping out of the shower or bath.
-This helps lock in hydration before it evaporates.
+• Moisturizing.
+Apply your moisturizer while your skin is still slightly damp, ideally within 3 minutes of stepping out of the shower.
+This locks in hydration before it evaporates.
 Aim to moisturize at least twice a day.

-Ointments tend to be the most effective at sealing in moisture — but the moisturizer you'll actually use consistently is the right one for you.
+Ointments tend to be the most effective at sealing in moisture.
+But the moisturizer you actually use consistently is the right one for you.
 Talk to your care team about what fits your routine.

 Reading ingredient labels can feel overwhelming.
 Here's a simple cheat sheet to guide you: